 Assessment is 100% by coursework and involves for each module:

 - Reflective narrative of your practice, including an action plan

-- GSCE grade C or above in Maths and English
+- GSCE grade 4 (C) or above in maths and English

 - A good honours degree or similar professional qualification

 - A teaching role in higher education (of at least 40 hours' teaching over the duration of the course)